 Important Note: If you have two-factor authentication enabled on your iPhone, you may need to disable 2FA and then once you have completed the steps above, re-enable the two-factor authentication and let icloud sync your associated passwords on all your Apple devices.

 We hope that one of these steps was successful in helping you with this problem.

-If you are still having challenges, your best bet is to reach out to Apple Support and see if they can help you track the issue and fix the problem on your device.
+If you are still having challenges, you can either restore from your backup or reach out to Apple Support and see if they can help you track the issue and fix the problem on your device.

 Please let us know if you have any questions.

 - Make sure that your new device has the latest version of iOS and the latest version of macOS.
 Then, check that your device is on a WiFi (or a fast and stable cellular network.)
 Then, turn off iCloud Keychain on all devices, turn back on iCloud Keychain only on the device that has the most up-to-date keychain items.
 Finally, turn back on iCloud Keychain on your other devices

 - I completely logged out and back into Keychain from iCloud on my MacBook only–not my iPhone or iPad.
 And it worked!
 Now all my user names and passwords are again showing up on my Mac’s Safari and in Keychain Access too!

 - Go to System Preferences > Users & Groups and reset your user password.
 That resets the keychain password to your user account

 Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the editorial direction of AppleToolBox.
 He is based out of Los Angeles, CA.

 Sudz specializes in covering all things macOS, having reviewed dozens of OS X and macOS developments over the years.